indraniel/tinted-mosaic/README.md

-In the neverending quest to find alternative desktop background to satisfy my fickle mind, I came across [Delta909's Pixel Matrix wallpaper][1].
-Inspired by this, I made this toy: `pixel-art`.
+In the neverending quest to find alternative desktop backgrounds to satisfy my fickle mind, I came across [Delta909's Pixel Matrix wallpaper][1].
+Inspired by that, I made this toy: `pixel-art`.
 Now I can take any arbitrary image, and "pixel matrix"-ify it.
 For example:

 **Before:**